james-cole2015/aws_security_labs/week-05/Solutions.md

 10) Now we're ready to test this implementation.
 Let's create an EC2 instance.
 Go to the EC2 Console and click the orange "Launch Instance" button.
     -  Name the EC2 instance `Bastion Host`
     -  Choose Ubuntu 20.04.
 Make sure it's this AMI ID: `ami-0aa2b7722dc1b5612`
-    c) Pick the `week-05-kp`
+    - Pick the `week-05-kp`
-    d) Edit the network settings and make sure you're using the `week-05-vpc`.
+    - Edit the network settings and make sure you're using the `week-05-vpc`.
 Choose the `Firewall` subnet.
-    e) make sure the "Auto-assign public IP" is enabled.
+    - make sure the "Auto-assign public IP" is enabled.
-    e) For security groups, choose "Select existing security group".
+    - For security groups, choose "Select existing security group".
 A dropdown will appear, choose the `bastion-host-sg`
-    f) Click the orange "Launch Instance" button on the right.
+    - Click the orange "Launch Instance" button on the right.
 11) Now we'll create an EC2 instance inside the Protected Subnet.
-    a) Name the EC2 instance `Protected Instance`
+    - Name the EC2 instance `Protected Instance`
-    b) Choose Ubuntu 20.04.
+    - Choose Ubuntu 20.04.
 Make sure it's this AMI ID: `ami-0aa2b7722dc1b5612`
-    c) Pick the `week-05-kp`
+    - Pick the `week-05-kp`
-    d) Edit the network settings and make sure you're using the `week-05-vpc`.
+    - Edit the network settings and make sure you're using the `week-05-vpc`.
 Choose the `Protected` subnet.
-    e) Make sure that "Auto-assign public IP" is disabled.
+    - Make sure that "Auto-assign public IP" is disabled.
-    e) For security groups, choose "Select existing security group".
+    - For security groups, choose "Select existing security group".
 A dropdown will appear, choose the `protected-sg`
-    f) Click the orange "Launch Instance" button on the right.
+    - Click the orange "Launch Instance" button on the right.
 12) Let's wait until both are in a running state and both are 2/2 for status check.
 13) Note the Public DNS name for the `bastion-host` instance.
 13) Let's test the security groups for the `Firewall` subnet first.
 Try to establish an ssh session with the `Bastion Host` instance.
 Move to the EC2 Console -> Instance.
 Click the checkbox next to the `Bastion Host` and then click `Connect` over on the right hand side.
 Follow the instructions for connecting to the EC2 instance using an SSH Client.